 What are stem cells?

-Stem cells, specifically mesenchyme cells, are not cells that know what they are going to be.
+Stem cells, specifically mesenchyme cells, are cells that don’t know what they are going to be.
 They are unspecified and can renew themselves, becoming new tissue when they meet up with existing tissue.

 How do they get umbilical cords?